kianzohoury/VAE/README.md

 We see that for the autoencoder, the latent representations can be clustered by their digits.
-The large gaps between clusters signify points in the reduced latent space that do not encode meaningful information, so when an image gets mapped to one of those regions, it will most certainly produce a meaningful image.
+The large gaps between clusters signify points in the reduced latent space that do not encode meaningful information, so when an image gets mapped to one of those regions in the original latent space, it will most certainly produce a meaningless image.

 So you may be wondering why the conditional VAE's latent distribution looks more bivariate normal than the VAE.
 Since the one-hot encoding $Y$ is provided